storesafe/cordova-sqlite-storage/README.md

 Use the `location` or `iosDatabaseLocation` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.

 **NOTE:** Changing `BackupWebStorage` in `config.xml` has no effect on a database created by this plugin. `BackupWebStorage` applies only to local storage and/or Web SQL storage created in the WebView (*not* using this plugin).
-Ref: [phonegap/build#338 (comment)](https://github.com/phonegap/build/issues/338#issuecomment-113328140)
+For reference: [phonegap/build#338 (comment)](https://github.com/phonegap/build/issues/338#issuecomment-113328140)

 ## Available for hire

 The primary author and maintainer [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits) is available for contracting assignments.
-Part-time contracting assignments would really help keep this project alive. ([@brodybits](https://github.com/brodybits) dedicates a significant amout of working time to maintain and improve this project, and has turned down multiple full-time work opportunities in order to support this project.)
+Part-time assignments would really help keep this project alive. ([@brodybits](https://github.com/brodybits) dedicates a significant amount of working time and has turned down multiple full-time work opportunities to maintain and improve this project.)

 [@brodybits](https://github.com/brodybits) can be contacted at:
 - <brodybits@litehelpers.net>